complextissue/pytximport/docs/source/start.md

 ```

 Common options are:

 - `-i`: The input files.
 - `-t`: The input type, e.g., `salmon`, `kallisto` or `tsv`.
 - `-m`: The map to match transcript ids to their gene ids.
 Expected column names are `transcript_id` and `gene_id`.
 - `-o`: The output path.
 - `-c`: The count transform to apply.
 Leave out for none, other options include `scaled_tpm`, `length_scaled_tpm` and `dtu_scaled_tpm`.
+- `-gl`: Whether the input is already gene-level counts.
+Provide this flag when importing gene counts from RSEM.
 - `-tx`: Whether to return transcript-level counts without gene summarization.
 - `-id`: The column name containing the transcript ids, in case it differs from the typical naming standards for the configured input file type.
 - `-counts`: The column name containing the transcript counts, in case it differs from the typical naming standards for the configured input file type.